tnnandi/agentic_lab/README.md

 #### Note:
-Now using deepseek reasoning models hosted on Sophia/Polaris using Ollama.
+Now using deepseek reasoning models hosted on Sophia/Polaris using Ollama (Q4_K_M quantized versions).
 Will move to the ALCF inference endpoints when they make deepseek-r1 available.
 The 70b model works fine, but the 671b model throws error related to the number of experts being used is more than that allowed by the ollama llama.cpp installation